-- 1. The range of subjects offered now, at the planning stage, may have to be modified because of staffing or other constraints.
-Due to the wide curriculum offer, there is usually one or two subjects that do not attract the necessary number of students to be financially viable.
-Each year group is different, so at this stage we do not know which subjects are likely not to run.
-That is why it is very important to think carefully about second choices. - 2.
-It may be necessary to limit numbers for safety reasons and for access to equipment. - 3.
-Students' levels of attainment and progression in Year 8 will be taken into consideration before confirmation of final choices.
+1. The range of subjects offered now, at the planning stage, may have to be modified because of staffing or other constraints such as space/facilities.
+Due to the wide curriculum offer, there is sometimes one or two subjects that do not attract the necessary number of students to be financially viable.
+Each year group is different, so at this stage we do not know which subjects will run.
+This is why it is very important to think carefully about second choices.

+2. It may be necessary to limit numbers for safety reasons and for access to equipment, therefore, there is a limit on those that can be accepted onto that course.

+3. Students' levels of attainment and progression in Year 9 will be taken into consideration before confirmation of final choices, for example, any students that may have shown health & safety concerns when carrying out a practical subject may not be considered for such a course.